 On October 15, 1985, Rev. Lance Watson assumed the pastorate of the Saint Paul’s Baptist Church.
 Since Pastor Watson’s arrival, growth and excitement have been the watchwords.
 We began “Adventuring Forward with God.”
 Under the leadership of Pastor Watson, God has richly blessed us with an atmosphere of love, cooperation, reconciliation and fellowship.

 Numerically, God has blessed us.
-Over the past thirty three years, our congregation has grown to more than 12,000 persons.
-Under Pastor Watson’s leadership, our church has licensed and ordained more than 100 ministers in the gospel of Jesus Christ.
+Over the past thirty-four years, our congregation has grown to more than 10,000 persons.
+Under Pastor Watson’s leadership, our church has commissioned more than 100 ministers in the gospel of Jesus Christ.
 Many of our sons and daughters in the ministry now lead congregations and serve in denominational posts around the country.
 Our church offers ministry to persons of every age, creed and life circumstance.
 Our small group network is being completely revamped using our new “Life Stage” model to touch the world with love.
 Our outreach is expansive.

-Operating on three campuses in Henrico, Richmond and Petersburg, our weekend worship celebrations attract thousands of persons from all over central VA and our midweek believers’ service, “The Bridge” continues to serve as a primary source of nurture for hundreds of believers seeking to grow in the knowledge of our Lord and Savior Jesus Christ.
+Our weekend worship celebrations attract thousands of persons from all over central VA and our midweek believers’ service, “The Bridge” continues to serve as a primary source of nurture for hundreds of believers seeking to grow in the knowledge of our Lord and Savior Jesus Christ.
 We were the recipients of two unprecedented gifts when the Weatherford Memorial Baptist Church and the Elm Street Baptist Church in Petersburg gave us their entire campuses where we have launched our multi-site strategy.
-God has richly blessed us and we are glad.
+God has richly blessed us, and we are glad.